alexofrhodes/AHK-File-Explorer-Addons/README.md

 Displays a popup menu when you extended-right-click in file explorer.
 I use this to hold scripts targeting selected files and/or folders.
 Creates a menu for ahk/exe files and runs them on click, so they can be v1 or v2 or exe.
 It also autoloads scripts in the respective folder.

+Included scripts
+- file2folder
+- unzip2ownFolder
+- navigateSiblingFolders

 **One way for the ahk scripts loop the selected files is**